-The above rule means that the initiators can eventually expect a response even on Reject's, if the Reject is not for the command itself.
+The above rule means that the initiators can eventually expect a response even on receiving Reject's, if the received Reject is for a PDU other than the command PDU itself.
 The non-command Reject's only have diagnostic value in logging the errors, and they can be used for retransmission decisions by the initiators.

-The CmdSN of the rejected command PDU (if it carried one) MUST NOT be considered received by the target (i.e., a command sequence gap must be assumed for the CmdSN), even though the CmdSN can be reliably ascertained in this case.
+The CmdSN of the rejected command PDU (if it is a non-immediate command) MUST NOT be considered received by the target (i.e., a command sequence gap must be assumed for the CmdSN), even though the CmdSN of the rejected command PDU may be reliably ascertained.
+Upon receiving the Reject, the initiator MUST plug the CmdSN gap in order to continue to use the session - the gap may be plugged either by transmitting a command PDU with the same CmdSN, or by aborting the task (see section 5.9 on how an abort may plug a CmdSN gap).